HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/KotlinIntroduction.md

 ```

-    org.jetbrains.kotlinx.jupyter.exceptions.ReplCompilerException: at Cell In[64], line 1, column 3: None of the following functions can be called with the arguments supplied:...
+    org.jetbrains.kotlinx.jupyter.exceptions.ReplCompilerException: at Cell In[64], line 1, column 3: None of the following functions can be called with the arguments supplied:

+​

 ```kotlin
 true + 0
 ```

-    org.jetbrains.kotlinx.jupyter.exceptions.ReplCompilerException: at Cell In[65], line 1, column 6: Unresolved reference.
-None of the following candidates is applicable because of receiver type mismatch:

 ​